Can Presidents ‘fire’ senior military officers? Generally, yes…but it’s complicated

-Nevertheless, the better view does seem to suggest that Congress’ power to set some limits on the President’s dismissal power – at least in times of peace.
+Nevertheless, the better view does seem to suggest that Congress has the power to set some limits on the President’s dismissal authority – at least in times of peace.
 That power would be properly founded in Congress’ Article I, Section 8, Clause 14 authority to “make rules for the government and regulation of the land and naval forces.”
 Still, the “President’s power of dismissal in time of war [is something] Congress has never attempted to limit.”

 So what does 10 U.S.C. § 1161(a) provide?
 Here is the text:

 (a) No commissioned officer may be dismissed from any armed force except—

 (1) by sentence of a general court-martial;